kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 Finalizers:
 - `objectstorage.k8s.io/protection`: applied to BucketClaims, Buckets, BucketAccesses, and BucketAccess Secrets to prevent them from being deleted until COSI has cleaned up intermediate and underlying resources

+#### Conditions

+COSI defines the following conditions for its resource statuses.
+Behavior and requirements shared by COSI multiple resources is noted here.
+Not all conditions are used for all resources.

+- `Provisioned` indicates whether the backend resource (bucket/access) was provisioned successfully by the driver.
+  - `Unknown` initially.
+  - `True` when a driver successfully provisions a resource.
+  - `False` when COSI determines that the resource can't be provisioned (or is definitively and permanently lost).
+  - Because an RPC call to a driver may occasionally fail when the resource is still present in the backend, this value is not transitioned from `True` to another state unless there is a definite, permanent change/loss.
+  - For issues after initial provisioning (this=`True`), an admin (or user) will need to use other conditions below to determine what action(s) are needed to resolve an issue.

+- `ResourcesValidated` indicates whether the Kubernetes resource(s) are valid.
+  - `Unknown` initially.
+  - `Unknown` while COSI is waiting on referenced resources to exist.
+  - `True` when the resource (and its referenced resource(s)) are valid.
+  - `False` when a resource (or its referenced resource(s)) are invalid or become degraded.
+  - This condition is needed to provide feedback about resource degradation that might happen after `Provisioned` is successful.
+  - A degraded resource may have lost info that COSI needs to initiate further RPC calls.
+  - E.g., a referenced resource goes missing.

+- `ProvisionFailed` indicates when driver provisioning fails.
+  - `Unknown` initially.
+  - `False` when driver provisioning returns OK via RPC.
+  - `True` when driver provisioning returns non-OK via RPC.
+  - This condition is needed to provide feedback about driver or backend issues that might happen after `Provisioned` is successful.
+  - E.g., this may help an admin diagnose a temporary DNS issue or a permanent backend data loss that the driver couldn't programmatically determine.

+Note: Kubernetes API issues (e.g., update conflicts, rate limiting) are reported as Events.
+They aren't as important to capture permanently as conditions.

 #### Bucket

 Resource to represent a Bucket in an OSP.
 Bucket is cluster-scoped.